 This guideline is reviewed annually by the international nomenclature committees for mouse and rat and updated as required.

 Reference to former published versions of the rules for mouse strain nomenclature can be found in Snell (1941), Committee for Standardized Genetic Nomenclature in Mice (1952, 1960, 1976, 1981, 1989, 1996), Festing (1979, 1993), Staats (1986), Maltais et al. (1997).
 A recent summary of mouse guidelines was published in 2006 (Eppig 2006).
 Reference to former rules for rat strain nomenclature can be found in Committee on Rat Nomenclature (1992).

-An archived version of the previous online guide (October 2011) is available here.
+Archived versions of the previous online guides are available here.